University of Tampa student shot, killed early Saturday morning

 TAMPA, Fla. — A University of Tampa student was shot and killed early Saturday morning in south Tampa, according to the police.

+Tampa Police Department has not identified the man, but the superintendent from a high school in New York speaking for the family said the student killed was 19-year-old Carson Senfield.

-Detectives learned that Carson Senfield was hanging out with friends on South Howard Avenue and caught an Uber to his home near West Arch Street, the Tampa Police Department said in a news release.
+Detectives learned that the student was hanging out with friends on South Howard Avenue and caught an Uber to his home near West Arch Street, the TPD said in a news release.

-Police say when Senfield exited the Uber, he tried to enter the vehicle of another person parked nearby.
+Police say when the student exited the Uber, he tried to enter the vehicle of another person parked nearby.

 "The driver, who did not know the individual or why he was forcing his way into his vehicle, shot the man, striking him in the upper body," police wrote in the news release.
 "The driver said he feared for his life."

-When officers arrived at the scene, they found the Senfield suffering from a gunshot wound.
+When officers arrived at the scene, they say that they found the student suffering from a gunshot wound.
 He died at the scene after first responders tried to render aid.

 All parties remained on the scene and are cooperating with the investigation, the agency noted.